sqfmi/badgy/README.md

 **WARNING: The battery charging IC does not have reverse polarity protection!
 Check the polarity before inserting the battery, and make sure you are using a rechargeable LiPo battery (LIR2450 coin cell or 1S LiPo).
 Other batteries such as the CR2032 will not work**

-Check out the examples folders for various Arduino code samples, we're constantly adding more!
+Check out the examples folders for various code samples, we're constantly adding more!